Instructor Office Hours and TA Lab Hours

 for the respective project reduced to 0 (zero).

-We encourage students to discuss the design and debugging problems
+Students may discuss design and debugging problems in general terms,

 problem and discussion of the solution.